status-im/specs/docs/draft/sticker-pack.md

 #### 1. Get total number of sticker packs
 Call `packCount()` on the sticker market contract, will return number of sticker pack registered as `uint256`.
 #### 2. Get sticker pack by id
-ID's are represented as `uint256` and are incremental from `0` to totatl number of sticker packs in contract, which we received on previous step.
+ID's are represented as `uint256` and are incremental from `0` to total number of sticker packs in contract, which we received on previous step.
 To get a sticker pack we should call `getPackData(sticker-pack-id)`, the return type is  `["bytes4[]" "address" "bool" "uint256" "uint256" "bytes"]` which represents the following fields: `[category owner mintable timestamp price contenthash]`.
 `TODO:` Describe contenthash, it's a hash in IPFS (what it contains?)
 ##### 3. Get owned stick packs
 To get owned packs, we should get all owned tokens for the current account address.
 To do that we should call `balanceOf(address)` where address is the address for current account.
-This method returns a `uint256` representing the token id representing the count of available tokens.
+This method returns a `uint256` representing the count of available tokens.
 Using `tokenOfOwnerByIndex(address,uint256)` method, with the address of the user and ID in form of a `uint256` which is an incremented int from 0 to total number of tokens, we will get token id.
 To get sticker pack id from token we call`tokenPackId(uint256)` where `uint256` is the token id.
 This method will return an `uint256` which is the id of the owned sticker pack.

 ##### 4. Buy a sticker pack
 To buy a sticker pack we should call `approveAndCall(address,uint256,bytes)` where `address` is the address of buyer,`uint256` is the price and third parameters `bytes` is the callback  called if approved.
 In callback we call `buyToken(uint256,address,uint256)`, first parameter is sticker pack id, second buyers address, and the last is the price.
 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).